bcgov/data-publication/pages/dps_bcdc_w_start.md

 **In this request we ask for the following information:**

-1. Subject: "BCDC Acccount" + additional details - will aid for quick triaging
+1. Subject: "BCDC Account" + additional details - will aid for quick triaging
 2. Full name and email
 3. IDIR
     + This can be a user IDIR or a Service IDIR